bohnelang/Apache2_Block_Fake_google_bing_bots/README.md

-# A set to Apache2 Rewrite rules to block fake google and bin bots.
+# A set of Apache2 Rewrite rules to block fake google and bin bots.

 A short script / set of Rewrite rules for Apache 2.4 and higher to block fake goole and bing bots.